 Just signed up for a new trial account?
 Welcome!

-In this guide, we walk you through the most important steps to set up your account, so you can thoroughly evaluate 10,000ft Plans and determine if it’s a good fit for your team.
+Below is a guide to make sure you cover the most important steps in setting up your account, and help you evaluate 10,000ft to determine if it's a good fit for your team.

 In this article:

 - Step 3: Setting Up Roles & Disciplines

 - Step 5: Adding & Inviting People to Your Account